yMarcosGabriel/Bayesian-Optimization-Framework/README.md

-# A Bayesian Optimization Framework for Joint Frequency--Permittivity Inverse Design of Terahertz-Band Micro-Scale Rectangular Dielectric Resonator Antennas
+# A Bayesian Optimization Framework for Joint Frequency - Permittivity Inverse Design of Terahertz-Band Micro-Scale Rectangular Dielectric Resonator Antennas

 Adaptive Bayesian-optimization pipeline for the inverse design of a micro-scale rectangular dielectric resonator antenna (DRA) using Ansys HFSS, Gaussian-process